 Shaw Community Ministry

 Shaw Community Ministry provides educational and social programs that respond to the needs of residents of the Shaw area of Northwest Washington.
 Offerings include an after-school program, college prep classes and scholarships, wellness and enrichment programs for children and youth, a summer day camp, digital-media literacy and job-readiness instruction for adults, and mentoring for children and youth.
-SCM is a ministry of the Potomac Association of the United Church of Christ; Little River UCC provides representatives to the SCM Board and supports its programs financially.
+SCM is a ministry of the Potomac Association of the United Church of Christ; Little River UCC provides representatives to the SCM board and supports its programs financially.
 Volunteers from Little River work with participants and staff, and our members donate school supplies, scholarship funds, and Christmas gifts to Shaw.

-Food For Others
+Food for Others

 Fairfax FISH (For Immediate Sympathetic Help)

 Homestretch is the largest provider of transitional housing to homeless families in Fairfax County.
 Its mission is to empower homeless families to return to stable housing and self-sufficiency by giving them the skills, knowledge, and hope they need to become productive participants in their communities.
-In addition to housing, Homestretch provides many other services to help families succeed, including life skills, computer literacy, GED, and financial management classes as well as intensive case management and mentoring services.
+In addition to housing, Homestretch provides many other services to help families succeed, including life skills, computer literacy, and GED and financial management classes, as well as intensive case management and mentoring services.
 Homestretch places special emphasis on children, offering numerous enrichment services to ensure that they have the best possible chance of a normal, healthy childhood.
 Little River UCC provides financial support to Homestretch.

 Alternative House provides a safe haven for at-risk children, youth, and young adults in Northern Virginia.
 It offers emergency shelter for teenagers, a round-the-clock crisis hotline, a program to assist young mothers in finding stability and turning their lives around, and help with rent, budgeting, and schoolwork for homeless youth who are trying to finish high school.
 Through its financial support for Alternative House, Little River UCC seeks to support interventions to help vulnerable youth in our community.
-The Board of Outreach and Social Justice is also exploring other ways for us to support Alternative House's important work.
+The Board of Outreach and Social Justice is also exploring other ways to support Alternative House's important work.

-Christmas Gifts for Under-Served Children
+Christmas Gifts for Children in Need

 The Hubert S. Beckwith Scholarship Fund was established to honor Little River's founding pastor and to assist seminary students from the Potomac Association of the UCC who have demonstrated academic excellence and sustained commitment to community service.
 Currently a $1,000 scholarship is awarded annually.